facebookresearch/BLINK/README.md

 This IR-based version is now deprecated since it's outperformed by the current BLINK architecture.
 If you are interested in the old version, please refer to [this README](blink/candidate_retrieval/README.md).

-## The BLINK Team
-BLINK is currently maintained by Ledell Wu, Fabio Petroni and Martin Josifoski.

 ## Troubleshooting

 If the module cannot be found, preface the python command with `PYTHONPATH=.`